 In this episode, Emily interviews Mary Bugbee, a fourth-year PhD student in anthropology at the University of Connecticut.
 Mary tells the story of the grad student union at UConn, from its inception in 2013 to through the start of the second and current contract.
 Mary served on the bargaining committee for the second contract and gives her insights from the bargaining table into how the university views graduate student labor.
 She tells graduate students what they can do to support higher pay and better benefits at unionized and nonunionized universities.
 Mary also shares how her personal finances have benefitted from the strong union contract and her excellent financial advice for other early-career PhDs.

-Links Mentioned in This Episode
+Links Mentioned in the Episode

-- Personal Finance for PhDs: Tax Hub
+- Personal Finance for PhDs: Tax Center

 - Personal Finance for PhDs: Podcast Hub

 - Personal Finance for PhDs: Subscribe to Mailing List

 00:00 Mary: The economic model of universities is exploitative.
 We’re cheap labor.
 A lot of us aren’t going to get tenure-track jobs.
 It’s designed this way for a reason.
 The problem is structural.
 Sometimes it’s not individual.